progmaleek01/paddle-frontend-assessment-/README.md

 # Some of the files aren't downloadable example : logo file

-# I am using 13 inches macbook and my large screen monitor has spoilt. so permit my errors if it does not look good on bigger screen
+# I am using 13 inches macbook and my large screen monitor has spoilt. so permit my errors if it does not look good on bigger screen yet

+# src/component/owners is for Section 2 of the assessment.

 # Run `npm install`to download available packages used in development